 The value, or weight, given to each of these factors varies.
 For instance, saturated fat has a higher value in the calculation than calories.
 Sugar also will cause a higher point value as it is given a larger factor than calories as well.

-Protein on the other hand will help reduce the points value.
+Protein on the other hand will help reduce the points value using the Smart Points calculation.
 So the higher the protein in food, the lower the points value will be.

 A food item can have the same value for calories and protein, but if the sugars or saturated fat are higher in one item versus the other, the points value will be higher.
 Giving each nutritional item different values in the calculation will help guide us to the healthier food item even though both have the same amount of calories.Without futher ado, here is the Smart Points calculation.